JanssenProject/jans/docs/casa/administration/change-context-path.md

 To publish the application at a location other than `/casa`, do the following:

-1. Log into the Gluu Flex Server chroot (e.g. `# gluu-serverd login`)
+1. Log into Janssen Server using SSH

-1. Edit tag `<Set name="contextPath">` in file `/opt/gluu/jetty/casa/webapps/casa.xml` with the new path you want to use.
+1. Edit tag `<Set name="contextPath">` in file `/opt/jans/jetty/jans-casa/webapps/jans-casa.xml` with the new path you want to use.
 For example, if you chose `/creds`, you would do the following:

     ```
       <Set name="contextPath">/creds</Set>
     ```

-1. Edit tag `<Set name="contextPath">` in file `/opt/gluu/jetty/casa/webapps/casa_web_resources.xml` appropriately with the new path you want to use.
+1. Edit tag `<Set name="contextPath">` in file `/opt/jans/jetty/jans-casa/webapps/jans-casa_web_resources.xml`
+   appropriately with the new path you want to use.

 1. Adjust Apache's .conf file:

-    - Locate the `https_gluu.conf` file.
+    - Locate the `https_jans.conf` file.
 The exact location will vary depending on your distribution.
 In Ubuntu, for example, you can find it at `/etc/apache2/sites-available`

     - Find the section starting with `<Location /casa>` and replace the 2 occurrences of `casa` with the path of your choice.
 Do not use trailing slashes